thedvlprguy/DivineInsights/src/content/blog/how-to-add-an-estimated-reading-time.md

 ## Conclusion

 By following the provided steps and tweaks, you can now incorporate this useful feature into your content.
 I hope this post helps you adding `readingTime` in your blog.
-AstroPaper might include reading time by default in future releases. 🤷🏻‍♂️
+DivineInsights might include reading time by default in future releases. 🤷🏻‍♂️

 Kyay Zuu for Reading 🙏🏻